cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 ### Background

-Recently while working on a project I figured I should prettify my output a little bit.
-I tried to implement something that works with the python logging module.
-Since I personally think former is to complicated for simple printing output to the screen I wrote a simple module myself.
-After all this I looked around the web, I found a bunch of scripts and alike that implemented it but nothing that gave a nice and simple explanation.
+Recently while working on a project, I figured that I should prettify my output a little bit.
+First I tried to implement something that works with the python logging module.
+But since the logging module seemed too heavy for what I needed: easy pretty terminal printing.
+I decided to write a small little module myself.
+I looked around the web, found a bunch of scripts that implemented it but nothing that gave a nice and simple explanation.
+So here we go.

 ## What are ANSI Codes?